PlasmaLang/plasma/README.md

 # Plasma Language
 ## *a new programming language*

-Plasma is a new programming language for safe and efficent general purpuse use.
+Plasma is a new programming language for safe and efficent general purpose use.
 It is a statically typed, side-effect free single assignment language and will have functional programming and concurrent programming features.